InterCooler1/InterCooler-/README.md

-# 🌐 FrzrTech Personal Webpage
+# 🌐 InterCooler Personal Webpage

 Welcome to the official personal webpage for **InterCooler** — a space to showcase my learning journey, share projects, and explore web development.